DAN SHIPSIDES - The Penguin & Guillemot

 The route uses the existing features of the building - ventilation shafts, pipes, door frames, crane mechanisms etc. and also installed climbing holds on bare sections of the wall.

-A plasma screen monitor installed insitu along the central section of the route shows footage of the artist climbing The Guillemot.
-A sound track of Van Morrisons Almost Independence Day and a graffittied wall with UVF in blue paint, transformed into LOVE, accompanies the installed video screen along the route.
+A flatscreen monitor installed in-situ along the central section of the route shows footage of the artist climbing The Guillemot.
+A sound track of Van Morrisons Almost Independence Day and a graffitied wall with UVF in blue paint (amended to spell LOVE), accompanies the installed video screen along the route.

 The actual work exists as part installation and part journey.
 The art object is not present but exists through the few tell tale signs of climbing holds, the video screen showing the climb through that actual space and word of mouth.